38 Symbols of Change: Embracing Transformation and Evolution

 20. The Adinkra:

-Commonly known as Russian nesting dolls, Matryoshka Dolls are a set of wooden dolls of decreasing size placed one inside the other.
-They symbolize the layers of personality, growth, and the interconnectedness of life stages.
+Popularly referred to as Russian nesting dolls, the Matryoshka Dolls are a set of one wooden doll put inside the other in decreasing size.
+They depict the layers of personality, growth and inter-relation between various stages of life.

 22. The Hammer and Sickle: